2026-2027 Academic Catalog

 Cu DENVER/ CU Nursing Bridge Pathway

-With this partnership, select students at CU Denver will have the opportunity to receive early admission to the CU Nursing Traditional BS program.
-In the years leading up to enrollment in the TRAD program, students accepted will receive personalized advising as well as exposure to nursing concepts/experiences provided by both CU Denver and CU Nursing.
-Additionally students accepted into the CU Denver/CU Nursing Bridge program will have an opportunity to earn a health related certificate to enhance success in the nursing program.
-Each certificate earned will be visible on the CU Denver transcript upon completion.
+With this partnership, select students at CU Denver will have the opportunity to receive early admission to the CU Nursing TRAD BSN pathway.
+In the years leading up to enrollment in the TRAD program, accepted students will receive personalized advising as well as exposure to nursing concepts/experiences provided by both CU Denver and CU Nursing.
+Additionally, students accepted into the CU Denver/CU Nursing Bridge will have an opportunity to earn a health-related certificate to enhance success in the nursing program.
+Each certificate earned will be visible on the CU Denver transcript.

 For more information, visit https://clas.ucdenver.edu/health-professions-programs/cu-denvercu-nursing-bridge-pathway or contact Ms. Trishia Vasquez, Program Director, at trishia.vasquez@ucdenver.edu.